I2VControl: Disentangled and Unified Video Motion Synthesis Control: Experiments

 \section{Experiments}

 In this section, we introduce our experiments.
 Sec.~\ref{sec:experiments:settings} presents our implementation details and settings.
-In Sec.~\ref{sec:experiments:Comprehensiveness}, we conduct the feature comprehensiveness comparison with previous methods to show the completeness and superiority of our framework design.
+Sec.~\ref{sec:experiments:Comprehensiveness} presents the feature comprehensiveness comparison.
 In Sec.~\ref{sec:experiments:comparisons}, we show our results and experimental comparisons.
-We strongly recommend visiting our project page to view video results: \href{https://wanquanf.github.io/I2VControl}{https://wanquanf.github.io/I2VControl}.
+Please visit our \href{https://github.com/iccv2025sub592/sub592}{anonymous page} for video results.